informalsystems/tendermint-rs/README.md

 Any protocol changes or clarifications should be contributed there.

 This repo contains the TLA+ specifications and Rust implementations for various components of Tendermint.
-If you're interested in contributing, please comment on an issue or open a new one!
+See the [CONTRIBUTING.md][contributing] to start contributing.

 ## Versioning